Spontaneous scalarization: Neutron star scalarization

-The stability analysis above relied on the bulk properties of the star.
-A complementary approach considers the linear perturbations of the star.
-The first step in this direction was taken by~\textcite{Harada:1997mr}, who studied scalar field perturbation in the background of a \ns with zero (or constant) scalar field the \DEF model. \textcite{Harada:1997mr} studied the perturbation equations in the frequency domain and showed that the \gr solution becomes unstable after a specific critical central energy density.
-This is the point where the scalarized solution branch out from the \gr ones; see Fig.~\ref{fig:DEF_NSmodels_Nonrot}. \textcite{Harada:1998ge} reached similar conclusions, but worked in the context of catastrophe theory.
+The aforementioned stability analysis relied on the bulk properties of the star.
+A rigorous complementary approach considers the linear perturbations of the star.
+The first step in this direction was taken by~\textcite{Harada:1997mr}, who studied scalar-field perturbation in the background of a \ns with a zero (or constant) scalar field within the \DEF model. \textcite{Harada:1997mr} studied the perturbation equations in the frequency domain and showed that the \gr solution becomes unstable after a specific critical central energy density.
+This is the point where the scalarized solutions branch out from the \gr ones; see Fig.~\ref{fig:DEF_NSmodels_Nonrot}. \textcite{Harada:1998ge} reached similar conclusions but worked in the context of catastrophe theory.
 The radial stability of scalarized \ns{s} was also studied by~\textcite{Mendes:2018qwo}.
-They considered metric and scalar field perturbation, and also both signs of $\beta_0$.
+They considered metric and scalar-field perturbations for both signs of $\beta_0$.
 They found that scalarized \ns{s} are stable against linear perturbations and that instability takes place past the point of maximum mass.

-\paragraph{Gravitational waves from perturbed \ns:} Linearized perturbations are also helpful to studying the \ns oscillation modes directly related to \gw emission.
-First, let us note that \gw{s} in scalar-tensor gravity can carry additional polarizations compared to \gr.
+\paragraph{Gravitational waves from perturbed neutron stars:} Linearized perturbations are also helpful for studying the \ns oscillation modes directly related to \gw emission.
+We first note that \gw{s} in scalar-tensor gravity can carry additional polarizations compared to \gr.
 In particular, one can have breathing modes in addition to the standard ``plus'' and ``cross'' polarizations of \gr~\cite{Will:2018bme}.
 Moreover, radial perturbations in scalar-tensor gravity can excite \gw{s}, contrary to what happens in \gr.
-These perturbations source monopole scalar waves, that result in a nonvanishing contribution to the perturbed Jordan-frame Riemann tensor (linearized around a Minkowski background) in the transverse-traceless gauge~\cite{Damour:1992we,Novak:1999jg}.
-For \DEF-like scalar-tensor theories this requires $\alpha_0 \neq 0$.
-This contribution is then linked to existence of a breathing polarization mode of the \gw.
-We can then conclude that radially oscillating scalarized \ns{s} in a scalar-tensor theories with $\alpha_0 \neq 0$ will emit \gw{s} with amplitude controlled by $\alpha_0$.
+These perturbations source monopole scalar waves that result in a nonvanishing contribution to the perturbed Jordan-frame Riemann tensor (linearized around a Minkowski background) in the transverse-traceless gauge~\cite{Damour:1992we,Novak:1999jg}.
+For \DEF-like scalar-tensor theories, this requires $\alpha_0 \neq 0$.
+This contribution is then linked to the existence of a breathing polarization mode of the \gw.
+We can then conclude that radially oscillating scalarized \ns{s} in scalar-tensor theories with $\alpha_0 \neq 0$ will emit \gw{s}.
+Their amplitude is connected to $\alpha_0$ that controls the generation of tensorial waves from the dynamics of the scalar field.
+Thus, larger $\alpha_0$ leads to stronger coupling and stronger excitation of the breathing modes.